MicrosoftDocs/entra-docs/docs/identity/app-provisioning/application-provisioning-application-unmatched-users.md

 ### Delete test account users from the application

-There may be test accounts in the application left over from its initial deployment, that are no longer required.
+There may be test accounts in the application left over from its initial deployment.
+If there are user accounts that are no longer required, then they could be deleted from the application.

-### Delete users form the applications for people who have already left the organizations
+### Delete users from the applications for people who have already left the organization

 The user might have already left the organization but is still in the application's data source.
 If the user is no longer needed, then it could be deleted from the application.